 5. Discuss with a trusted adult

 Talk to your parents, relatives, school counselor, or high school teachers.
 At the end of the day, it is your decision.
 However, it’s helpful to gain the insight of those who care about you.
 Additionally, some students will share the responsibility of paying for college, so you want to make sure your parents are onboard with this decision.
 Ask the question, “what schools are you excited about for me?”
 Pay attention to your emotions when they answer.
 Are you excited or disappointed?
 These gut reactions may help you discover the school you are leaning towards.
-To learn more about choosing the school that is right for you, read this article!

 Making a college decision is tough even without the added anxiety of life in quarantine.
 While it’s unfair that you are put in this position, you will get through this.
 With all that you overcome, you may even find this time will bring you closer to your peers and help you bond with future classmates.
 If you need a little more guidance on making a college decision, ask yourself these questions!